madsilva/daylog/initial-design-spec.md

 ## Parts of the app
 ### Chatbot
-- The chatbot that collects entries will initially be implemented as a Telegram bot
+- The chatbot that collects entries will initially be implemented as a Telegram bot.
+Users will make an account on the site, and then be prompted to connect their account to the Telegram bot.

 ### Website
 - The app will have a website where users will sign up, manage their account, and most importantly, view their log of entries.